alexisvdb/rnaseq_coexpression/README.md

 ### Step 6.4: Preparing TFBS data

-Various data (originally from Vandenbon et al., PNAS, 2016) is located in direcotry `TFBS/`.
-That direcotry also includes a `Readme.txt` file with a short explanation of each file.
+Various data (originally from [Vandenbon et al., PNAS, 2016](https://www.pnas.org/content/113/17/E2393)) is located in directory `TFBS/`.
+That directory also includes a `Readme.txt` file with a short explanation of each file.

 In brief, the data includes processed data about predicted transcription factor binding sites (TFBSs), based on [JASPAR](https://jaspar.genereg.net/) position-specific weight matrices, in the promoter regions of human and mouse genes.

 Human and mouse promoters can be roughly divided into 2 classes: a class with high GC content and CpG scores, and a class with low GC content and CpG scores.
-To avoid biases in the TFBS prediction analysis caused by GC content, these classes are taken into account (see Vandenbon et al., PNAS, 2016).
+To avoid biases in the TFBS prediction analysis caused by GC content, these classes are taken into account (see [Vandenbon et al., PNAS, 2016](https://www.pnas.org/content/113/17/E2393)).

 ### Step 6.5: Running TFBS enrichment analysis